 We might also reflect on the fact that the convention was signed by 150 government leaders at the 1992 Rio Earth Summit.
 The scale of the international commitment is such that we have been provided with a tangible global purpose.
 Unfortunately, the intention of the convention and the definition of biodiversity are not always understood and are sometimes misrepresented.
 For example, one of the more common misconceptions is that there is an obligation, in all circumstances, to maximise diversity (everything everywhere, with no room for anything).

-8.2 Do Cultural Landscapes and Their Semi-Natural Habitats Contribute to Global Biodiversity?
+9.2 Cultural Landscapes and Biodiversity